• Skip to primary navigation

 Making the beet burger recipe, however, is easy.

-2. Once in the food processor, you need to pulse MANUALLY so as not to over-pulse or mix.
+• Once in the food processor, you must pulse MANUALLY to not over-pulse or mix.
 WHATEVER YOU DO, DON'T TURN THE FOOD PROCESSOR ON AND LET IT GO!

 I am adding breadcrumbs to the beet burger mixture.